 Children are also given the opportunity to go on an outdoor activity break in Year 5 or 6.

-SCHOOL JOURNEYS AND ACTIVITIES
+SCHOOL JOURNEYS AND ACTIVITIES (LOCAL AUTHORITY ADVICE)

 During the coming years, your child, with many others, may be taking part in school activities outside school premises and perhaps also outside school hours.
 We hope your child will find these events both helpful and enjoyable.